 How to Immigrate to Canada from the US in 2020

 Not only does Canada have some of the most lucrative job opportunities, but it also offers an extremely high quality of living, including free public healthcare and high school education for all citizens and permanent residents.
-Canada’s immigration policies are also a lot more welcoming than that of its neighbours in the U.S.
+Canada’s immigration policies are also a lot more welcoming than that of its neighbors in the U.S.

 Canada is planning to invite 1 million newcomers to Canada by 2022, and you could be one of them!
 So let's take a closer look at the wonderful life that awaits you when you choose to immigrate to Canada from the US in 2020.

 Why Canada Trumps the US as One of the Best Places to Live in 2020?

 Unlike the US, Canada has free healthcare for all of its citizens and permanent residents, which also extends to their family members.
 This covers all basic medical and emergency needs, and in some provinces such as Ontario, you are also eligible to free prescription medication if you’re under 25 years old.
 While millions of US citizens are struggling to pay for excessive medical bills, 65% of Canadians have private medical cover, which has significantly lower costs than medical coverage in the US.
 Not a bad reason to consider immigrating to Canada from the US in 2020.

 Not only does Canada have a world-renowned education system, but secondary or school education is free for all Canadian citizens and permanent residents.
 Now granted, the US high school education is also free but Canada’s education system is a lot safer.
 Canada has stronger gun control policies, less gun violence per capita, and a lower crime rate than that of the US, making it one of the top choices for those wanting to raise a family as well as one of the top reasons why parents are choosing to immigrate to Canada with their children from the US in 2020.

 3. Better Job Opportunities and Benefits